- When is the best time to study abroad?

 Q: What scholarships or financial aid is available to study abroad?

 A: Financial aid and most scholarships are generally applicable especially to MSU-approved study abroad programs.
 There may be additional scholarships available to qualified students.
+Please contact Study Abroad if there is anything you need from them to complete a scholarship.

 Q: What about health and safety while studying abroad?